 This season we have launched a new faecal egg count reduction test (FECRT) report, which will calculate anthelmintic susceptibility for different parasites for each drench.
 This new report is farmer ready, so you can use it as a tool to discuss what is happening on-farm.

 To make sure we receive all the information required for this new report, there is a new submission form available to use for this testing.
+All submission forms can be found on our website here.

 In order to compile this report, both larval cultures and FECs for all control, pre-drench and post-drench samples must be performed at one of our Gribbles Veterinary laboratories.
 This ensures we have all the data needed to calculate the susceptibility.
 See example report below.